-Mentor Program 2017 Events
+Mentor Program 2017 Information Series

-AUGUST 17 (Tbursday) 5:30-8:30 pm Roundtable discussion and art making event at Wet Paint, 1684 Grand Ave.
+AUGUST 17 (Thursday) 5:30-8:30 pm Roundtable discussion and art making event at Wet Paint, 1684 Grand Ave.
 St. Paul, MN 55015

 The WARM Mentor Program is designed for the serious artist who is in the early stages of her career.
 Each participant is paired with a professional woman artist mentor for a two-year term.
 For over 30 years mentors have served as role models for their protégées, sharing their wisdom and professional skills and providing supportive critique.

-Application period for the 2018-19 WARM Mentor Program will be open July – October 2017.
+Registration for the 2018-19 Mentor Program Cycle is open through November 6, 2017.

-Find more information about this program here:
+Find more information about this program at the links below: